Nerd Stuff

 guitars:

-2003 Fender Telecaster (MIM), burgundy red, Leosound Standard 60s Telecaster Pickups w/ treble bleed circuit, Fender Vintage Bridge Bought this used from a friend in 2004 or so.
+burgundy red, Leosound Standard 60s Telecaster Pickups w/ treble bleed circuit, Fender Vintage Bridge Bought this used from a friend in 2004 or so.
 I recently replaced the stock 6-saddle bridge with a vintage correct Fender 3-saddle bridge (who needs correct intonation when you have TWANG?!) and put in some Leosound Standard 60s pickups with a treble bleed circuit.
 It’s now a brandnew guitar with those great Tele sounds.
-With the Mills-Tones I use this mostly for „Go get out there“ in Open G Tuning, capoed at the 2nd fret.
+With the Mills-Tones I use this mostly for „Go get out there“ in Open G Tuning.

 I always wanted a Gibson, of course.
 A Les Paul was out of my price range and also too heavy.
 I also really dug the style of the SG shaping and loved the tones of this guitar in the hands of some heroes such as Eric Clapton, Pete Townsend, Angus Young and Derek Trucks.
 So I sold my old Epiphone Les Paul Classic and saved some cash for this baby.
 This is a 2014 Standard SG which was originally fitted with an auto tune system at the headstock that I didn’t really need and replaced with Kluson Vintage Tuners after a while.
 The Classic 57 pickups can both be split via push-pull pots for some more clean twang (that I also don’t really use).
 It’s just a very light and comfortable guitar to play both for standard and slide playing and it sings with a driven amp.
 Careful with that neck though!
 It’s just a tooth pick.